How Pitt Has Cut Costs

-- Budget Cuts: The steady erosion of state support has resulted in three University budget reductions of $53 million over the past five years.
-The reductions included a salary freeze in FY 2010 for all staff and faculty (including senior executives whose salaries also were frozen in FY 2009).
+- Budget Cuts: The steady erosion of state support has resulted in several University budget reductions totaling $60 million over the past nine years.

 - Contract Negotiation: Facilities Management purchases electricity and natural gas from various energy suppliers through pricing agreements that vary in length depending on market conditions.
 For electricity purchases, the market is closely monitored, and when rates are favorable, competitive pricing is obtained for various periods of time.
 Recently, while rates were trending downward, a five-year contract was locked in for the purchase of electricity from January 2012 through December 31, 2016.
 The new five-year fixed-price contract is projected to save the University $17 million when compared with the prior contract.

-- Energy Conservation: Through energy conservation initiatives, the University achieved recurring utilities savings of $2.9 million in FY 2012 and cumulative savings of $10.1 million.
+- Energy Conservation: Through energy-conservation initiatives, the University achieved annual utilities savings of $3.5 million since FY 2002 and cumulative savings of more than $60 million since 1996.

-- IT and Telecommunications: Through various improvements in IT and telecommunications strategy and sourcing, the University has saved $8.6 million annually over the past four years.
+- IT and Telecommunications: Through various improvements in IT and telecommunications strategy and sourcing, the University has saved approximately $8 million over the past four years.

-- Employee Benefits: The University extended the employee vesting period for its defined contribution plan, saving nearly $4 million over the past three years.
+- Employee Benefits: The University extended the employee vesting period for its defined contribution plan, saving $5.1 million over the past four years.

-- Electronic Reporting: Through the electronic distribution of departmental budget reports, student bills, pay checks, and other departmental reports, the University saves more than $1.6 million annually through reduced paper usage, postage, printing, and labor costs.
+- Electronic Reporting: Through the electronic distribution of departmental budget reports, student bills, pay checks, and other departmental reports, the University saves approximately $2 million annually through reduced paper usage, postage, printing, and labor costs.

-- Increased Productivity: Since 1996, the Facilities Management Division grew by only seven employees despite managing 140 capital projects per year during the past 17 years, compared with 40 projects per year during the four years prior to that.
-Also in that time period, they managed an additional 3.6 million square feet of property.
+- Increased Productivity: Since 1996, the Facilities Management Division grew by only 13 employees despite managing 140 capital projects per year during the past 20 years, compared with 40 projects per year during the four years prior to that.
+Also in that time period, they managed an additional 3.7 million square feet of property.
 In 2000, in the Research Accounting Department, each grant accountant handled $19 million in research grants.
-Today, each accountant handles nearly $40 million in grants.
+Today, each accountant handles more than $41 million in grants.